Big Booms, Poor Pups – Pet Safety Tips for July 4th

 - Ensure that their tags have up-to-date contact information.

-- Make sure the collar and tags are in good condition.
+- Make sure the dog collars and tags are in good condition.
 You don’t want the collar to fall off or the tags to be unreadable.

 - One of the best pet safety tips is to get your pets microchipped.
 If your pet runs away, a microchip can be really helpful for those trying to return them.